Bohemian Rhapsody (soundtrack): Background

-The official soundtrack album, contains several Queen hits and 11 previously unreleased recordings, including five tracks from their 21-minute Live Aid performance in July 1985 previously unreleased in audio form.
+The official soundtrack album contains several Queen hits and 11 previously unreleased recordings, including five tracks from their 21-minute Live Aid performance in July 1985 previously unreleased in audio form.
 The set was issued on CD, cassette, and digital formats on 19 October 2018, and was later released on heavyweight vinyl on 8 February 2019.
 Hollywood Records released the album in the United States and Canada, while Virgin EMI Records handled the global release.

 Commercial performance

-Globally, the soundtrack held a top 10 position in twenty five album charts during 2018/19 (a total of 45 weeks in the UK top 10), becoming one of Queen's top selling albums in over 40 years.
+Globally, the soundtrack held a top 10 position in 25 album charts during 2018/19 (a total of 45 weeks in the UK top 10), becoming one of Queen's top-selling albums in over 40 years.
 It became their second Australian number one album after A Night at the Opera in 1976.
 It initially debuted at number 22 on the US Billboard 200 with 24,000 album-equivalent units, which included 12,000 pure album sales.
-It served as Queen's seventeenth top 40 album in the United States.
+It served as Queen's 17th top 40 album in the United States.
 In its second week, the soundtrack climbed to number 3 on both the Billboard 200 and the official UK Albums Chart, while Queen's The Platinum Collection entered the top 10 of the Billboard 200 in the same week, making it the first time Queen have had two albums in the US top 10 at the same time.
 It peaked at number 2 on the Billboard 200 in its 18th week, becoming Queen's second-highest-charting album in the country.
 It was the 6th best-selling album in the 2019 UK end of year charts.
 The soundtrack has been certified platinum in several countries including the UK, Australia, and Japan.